mysociety/fixmystreet/docs/_includes/ww-admin-tasks-content.md

 Staff should make a new report/request or subscription just as a member of the public would (see the <a href="https://www.societyworks.org/ww-manual/resident-experience/">resident’s experience section</a>).

-**The process for setting up, renewing or cancelling subscriptions for users will differ depending on the payment provider you are using.**
+**Please note:** The process for setting up, renewing or cancelling subscriptions for users will differ depending on the payment provider you are using.

 </div>